Student Training Exchange Opportunity (STEO)

 - Originality and scientific merit of the project

 - Demonstrated financial need and additional sources of support

 - Quality of educational/professional goals and accomplishments in relation to the background of the applicant; and organization and presentation of the applicant's statement of goals and accomplishments, and research interests.

 Because the number of highly meritorious applicants may exceed the available funds, selection will be made with the objectives of maintaining educational, discipline, and geographic-based distribution.
 Students may be awarded one award during their advanced degree program.

 Requirements for STEO Recipients:

-A one-page report detailing the results of the exchange must be submitted to the Pensacola Office AND Jaclyn E Canas by the student no later than three months after completing their exchange.
+A one-page report detailing the results of the exchange must be submitted to the Laura Swanson AND Tisha King-Heiden by the student no later than three months after completing their exchange.

-ALL applications must be submitted electronically to Laura Swanson AND Jaclyn E Canas (STEO Subcommittee Co-Chair).
+ALL applications must be submitted electronically to Laura Swanson AND Tisha King-Heiden (STEO Subcommittee Co-Chair).
 Applications submitted by MAIL or FAX will NOT be accepted.
-The proposal and accompanying materials must arrive by 6 March 2015.
+The proposal and accompanying materials must arrive by March 4, 2016.
 Failure to meet the deadline or to follow instructions will invalidate the application.
-Email applications to Student Training Exchange Award, Laura Swanson AND Jaclyn E Canas.